RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 If you already speak Mandarin, you will navigate well in Shenzhen.
 I am not fluent in Mandarin, so I relied on a few crutches:

-* Google Translate.
+* Google Translate, availabler for iOS and Android.
 This tool rocks.
 I had several conversations with people speaking Mandarin where we both ran Google translate on our phones in order to communicate.
-* ShaoLan Hsueh gave a TED talk on the most frequently used Chinese characters, and how to recognize them.
+* [ShaoLan Hsueh](https://www.youtube.com/watch?v=troxvPRmZm8) gave a TED talk on the most frequently used Chinese characters, and how to recognize them.
 She created a course called Chineasy to teach her techniques.

 Astute readers will note that Google's tools are blocked by the Great Firewall, and you'll need a VPN to use them.